 Deadline for submissions:

-EUFEMED 2019 welcome abstracts for both oral and poster presentations dealing with all aspects of early drug development in humans including: clinical studies, innovative methods and imaging techniques in exploratory medicines development.
+EUFEMED 2019 welcome presentations dealing with all aspects of early drug development in humans including: clinical studies, innovative methods and imaging techniques in exploratory medicines development.
 The presentation of data at this meeting will provide the opportunity for scientific interaction and discussion with a highly informed audience.

 Abstract submissions are very much encouraged.
-The winners will be announced at the Conference Dinner on Thursday 16 May 2019.
+The winners for the top three posters will be announced at the Conference Dinner on Thursday 16 May 2019.
 All accepted abstracts will be published in the Final Programme and available on the EUFEMED website.

 The abstracts for EUFEMED 2017 where published in Frontiers and the Programme Committee are planning to publish the 2019 abstracts in the same or similar journal.